DannyBoyNYC/session-6a/readme.md

 });
 ```

-All variables defined with the `:` prefix are extracted into a (injectable) `$routeParams` object.
+As with Express, variables are defined with the `:` prefix.
+They are extracted into a (injectable) `$routeParams` object.

-We inject the routeParams service of `ngRoute` into our controller so that we can extract the recipeId and use it in our stub.
+We inject the routeParams service of `ngRoute` into our controller so that we can extract the recipeId and use it in a stub.

 ```js
 app.component('recipeDetail', {